microsoft/BotFramework-WebChat/samples/13.b.customization-smart-display/README.md

 ## `SmartDisplay.js`

 [`SmartDisplay.js`](https://github.com/microsoft/BotFramework-WebChat/blob/master/samples/13.b.customization-smart-display/src/SmartDisplay.js) will set up all the components for smart display, including clock, speech interims, bot response, and microphone button.
 The component will also keep track of the last read activity.
-When the user click on the microphone button, it will mark the last bot activity as read.
+When the user clicks on the microphone button, it will mark the last bot activity as read.

 ```jsx
 const SmartDisplay = () => {